-Bayern Munich confirm Niko Kovac as new manager as of July
+Bayern Munich have confirmed that Niko Kovac will take over as the club's new manager in July.

 "Niko Kovac will be the new coach of FC Bayern from July 1st, 2018," said sporting director Hasan Salihamidzic.
 "We agreed on a three-year contract yesterday.
 Niko was a Bayern player, he knows the people in charge as well as the structure and the club's DNA.
 We are convinced he is the right coach for the future of Bayern."